 The Ground Water Under the Direct Influence (GWUDI) assessment evaluates contaminants that may enter the water drawn directly from the well.
-Cottageville PSD Wells were designated NOT GWUDI by letters dated July 12, 1999.
+McMechen Municipal Water Wells were designated NOT GWUDI by letter dated June 21, 2000.

 The contaminants addressed in this assessment include those regulated under the Safe Drinking Water Act as well as those the WVDHHR has determined may present a concern to public health.
 The latest analysis for a variety of bacterial, organic, nitrate, synthetic and inorganic contaminants in the water after treatment have yielded values below the maximum contaminant level (MCL) as regulated by the Safe Drinking Water Act.
 Because sampling requirements are for treated water, the lack of water quality impacts does not necessarily indicate a lack of contamination.
 This determination is limited by the sampling that is performed for the water system.
+McMechen Municipal Water has observed cloudiness in their treated water which they believe is from the gravel storage area where their wells are located.